Join our list

 Let’s Talk About Loudoun County Wine

 Though it may still be considered an emerging wine region in the United States, the state of Virginia has a deep history in the tradition of making wine.
 From Thomas Jefferson’s failed attempts at viticulture during his time at Monticello to the current eno-tourism that is blooming in the state, Virginia, just like many regions around the world, has experienced numerous peaks and valleys when it comes to producing wine successfully over hundreds of years.
 Although, anyone can see when you visit that it appears the state is absolutely on the right path toward expansion.
+That being said, there’s so much to do.

 In 2020, the Virginia wine industry celebrated its 38th Governor’s Cup Competition, where over 500 wines from around the state were entered to be judged by 19 accomplished industry professionals, including internationally renowned individuals such as Steven Spurrier and Bartholomew Broadbent.
 The result is that various wines are awarded medals, but only the top 12 are chosen to comprise the Governor’s Cup Case, and one wine is awarded the overall winner.
 This year’s top winner was a wine that many would argue is “very Virginia.”
 A hybrid grape within a niche within an emerging region, the 2020 Governor’s Cup was awarded to 868 Estate Vineyard’s 2017 Vidal Blanc Passito, made by winemaker Carl DiManno.